h-munakata/Lighthouse-Wrapper-for-Audio-Moment-Retrieval/README.md

 In `./clotho-moment_generetor`, you can find the procedure to generate Clotho-Moments from Clotho and Walking Tours.
 Please read the README.md in the directory for more details.

-## Extraction of CLAP Features
+## Feature Extraction using CLAP
-Under construction
+In `./feature_extractor`, you can find the procedure to extract CLAP features for lighthouse.
+Please read the README.md in the directory for more details.

 ## Evaluation of Zero-shot Sound Event Detection
 Under construction